fluxninja/aperture/docs/content/introduction.md

   enables the agent and controller to make informed decisions about how to handle requests and prioritize workloads.
-- **Dataflow-driven policies**: Aperture's controller uses dataflow-driven policies to continuously monitor and adjust service-level objectives, ensuring that the application remains stable and reliable.
+- **Dataflow-driven policies**: Aperture's controller uses dataflow-driven policies to continuously track service-level indicators and perform recovery actions whenever there is a deviation from service-level objectives.
+This ensures that the application remains stable and reliable even in the face of failures.
 - **Flexibility**: Aperture can be deployed with either Service Meshes or SDKs, depending on your infrastructure and requirements, and allows you to customize the flow control policies to meet the specific needs of your application